 It must be snowing pom-poms -- this frosty figure is made from a stack of three.
-Stack three pom-poms for a snowman shape.
-Add a needle-felted nose, earmuffs, a felt scarf, and glittery arms for personality.
+For this sweet snowman, stack three pom-poms, then add a needle-felted nose, earmuffs, a felt scarf, and glittery arms for the finishing touches.

 With painted snowflakes and a shapely snowman, this ornament ensures it's always a snowy day.
 Use a pencil to trace a snowman design on a blue ornament.
 Use acrylic paint to fill in the design, adding little white dots for snowflakes.
 When dry, apply two coats of varnish and hang on a tree or use to adorn a gift.